-Emory Lindquist Honors aims to support Wichita State University’s mission as an urban research university by recruiting strong students to the program and then motivating those students to learn about and contribute solutions to local, national and international problems.
-Honors emphasizes high expectations; active and service learning; close interaction between students and professors (in and out of class); global and cultural awareness; teamwork and leadership development; and the cultivation of skills related to lifelong learning, good citizenship and success in the workplace.
+The Honors College emphasizes high expectations; close interaction between students and professors (in and out of class); global and cultural awareness; active and service learning; teamwork and leadership development; and the cultivation of skills related to lifelong learning, good citizenship and success in the workplace.

-An Honors Program was founded at Wichita State in 1957, one of the earliest in the country.
-In 1978, Honors was named after Emory Lindquist, the eighth President of Wichita State University, Rhodes Scholar to the University of Oxford, and longtime supporter of Honors.
-In the spirit of Emory Lindquist, Honors is flexible, interdisciplinary, not connected to any particular major, and committed to the open exploration of ideas.
+An Honors program was founded at Wichita State in 1957, one of the earliest in the country.
+In 1978, Honors was named after Emory Lindquist, Rhodes Scholar and eighth President of Wichita State University.
+In the spirit of Emory Lindquist, the Honors curriculum is flexible, interdisciplinary, and designed to foster intellectual innovation, collaboration across campus, and service to academic, creative, and civic communities.

 Wichita State is a member of the National Collegiate Honors Council (NCHC) and the Great Plains Honors Council (GPHC).
 See our 2012-2013 Annual Report.